Web-European-Conference/blog/_posts/2015-09-19-07-days-to-the-conference-massi-mantione.markdown

 - agenda
 ---

-We are continuing our tour of the sessions: with 10 days the Web European Conference, the featured session is **You Can Have it Both Ways: Using Web Components in a React UI>** and we asked [Massimiliano Mantione](https://twitter.com/M_a_s_s_i) to tell us more about his session and about himself.
+One week from today the Web European Conference starts and today's featured session is **You Can Have it Both Ways: Using Web Components in a React UI>** and we asked [Massimiliano Mantione](https://twitter.com/M_a_s_s_i) to tell us more about his session and about himself.
+This session is immediately after the keynote, in the same room.
+Another parallel session is [Going Further with ASP.NET 5 by Tugberk Ugurlu](http://blog.webnextconf.eu/2015/09/15/11-day-to-the-conference/).
+So, are you more interested in the future of client-side development or the future of ASP.NET development?

 ### Q: Tell us a bit more about your session
 **A**: I decided to prepare this talk because I had a question that needed an answer: is it possible to use Web Components in a React-based web application?